-In December 2013, as part of the re-evaluation process and following one of the most comprehensive scientific risk assessments undertaken on a food additive, EFSA published its opinion on aspartame, re-confirming that aspartame is safe for consumers at levels currently permitted (EFSA, 2013).
+In Europe, aspartame was first evaluated and confirmed to be safe by the Scientific Committee for Food (SFC) in 1984.
+In December 2013, as part of the re-evaluation process and following one of the most comprehensive scientific risk assessments undertaken on a food additive, EFSA published its opinion on aspartame, re-confirming that aspartame is safe for consumers at levels currently permitted (EFSA, 2013).4

-Highlighting the publication of the opinion on its website, EFSA pointed out, Experts of ANS Panel have considered all available information and, following a detailed analysis, have concluded that the current Acceptable Daily Intake (ADI) of 40mg/kg bw/day is protective for the general population".
-EFSA also highlighted that the breakdown products of aspartame (phenylalanine, methanol and aspartic acid) are also naturally present in other foods.
-For instance, methanol is found in fruit and vegetables and is even generated in the human body by endogenous metabolism (EFSA, 2013).
+Following the publication of the opinion on its website, EFSA pointed out, "Experts of ANS Panel have considered all available information and, following a detailed analysis, have concluded that the current Acceptable Daily Intake (ADI) of 40mg/kg bw/day is protective for the general population".4 EFSA also highlighted that the breakdown products of aspartame (phenylalanine, methanol and aspartic acid) are also naturally present in other foods.
+For instance, methanol is found in fruit and vegetables and is even generated in the human body by endogenous metabolism.
+Importantly, EFSA affirmed that current exposures to aspartame and its degradation product were below their respective ADIs.
+An example comparing aspartame consumption to the sweetener's ADI and NOAEL is presented in Figure 1.
+In the US, the FDA first issued a regulation for aspartame in 1974 for use as a tabletop sweetener and in chewing gum, cold breakfast cereals, and dry bases for certain foods (for example, beverages, instant coffee and tea, gelatins, puddings and fillings, and dairy products and toppings).2 Since that time, the FDA approved aspartame for other uses, including most recently as a general-purpose sweetener in 1996, and is continuously monitoring the scientific literature for new information on aspartame.5